FreePYQ logoFreePYQ

 Explanation:

-The core concept here is understanding the conditions under which work done by a force is positive, negative, or zero.
+Key point: understanding the conditions under which work done by a force is positive, negative, or zero.
 Statement (i) is false because work done can be negative if the force and displacement are in opposite directions.
 Statement (ii) is true as same-direction force and displacement yield positive work.
 Statement (iii) is false since the S.I. unit of work is the joule, not pascal (which is for pressure).
-Thus, both (i) and (iii) are incorrect, making option C correct.
+So, both (i) and (iii) are incorrect, so option C is correct.

 Question 20